Australia For Visitors > Blue Mountains > Woodford, NSW

 --

-Woodford Post Office (a licensed post office, which featured, until late 2011, a unique and idiosyncratic interior decoration scheme -- see Woodford Post Office video further down this page -- but then "redeveloped" into a bland Australia Post shop)
+Until late 2011 Woodword had its own post office.
+It featured a unique and idiosyncratic interior decoration scheme (see the Woodford Post Office video further down this page).
+Unfortunately this post office was then "redeveloped" into a bland Australia Post shop and finally it was closed down completely.

 Woodford Railway Station